munificent/craftinginterpreters/book/hash-tables.md

 With only 26 possible variables (27 if you consider underscore a "letter", I guess), the answer is easy.
 Declare a fixed-size array with 26 elements.
-We'll follow tradition and call each element a "bucket".
+We'll follow tradition and call each element a **bucket**.
 Each represents a variable with `a` starting at index zero.
 If there's a value in the array at some letter's index, then that key is present with that value.
 Otherwise, the bucket is empty and that key/value pair isn't in the data structure.